Lean Agile Certification: Is It Right for You?

-For software development teams and IT organizations, competing priorities, changing requirements, and unforeseen glitches can cause long delays in reaching a working product—and lots of frustration.
-Organizations and teams that use the Lean Agile framework are able to deliver better products faster.
+In any organization, competing priorities, changing requirements, and unforeseen glitches can cause long delays in reaching a working project or product—and lots of frustration.
+Organizations and teams that use the Lean Agile framework are able to deliver better products and projects faster.

 Many of the foundational principles of Lean and Agile overlap: continuous improvement, rapid problem solving, cross-functional teams, and responsiveness to customer requirements.

 Specifically, Lean focuses on removing non-value-added activities, also known as “waste,” from processes.
-Agile software development focuses on continuous delivery and adaptive development, compared to the more predictive waterfall method.
+The Agile project methodology focuses on continuous delivery and adaptive development.
 When combined, Lean and Agile provide a solid framework and set of tools for developing value-added solutions that deliver on customer and business requirements.

 A key member of the Lean Agile team is a Scrum Master.
 Scrum Masters serve as a facilitator and coach, keeping Agile teams focused and removing barriers to progress.
 Responsibilities include planning sprints, facilitating daily stand-up meetings, and using Kanban boards and other tools to show project status.

-If your organization wants to improve its software and IT development, the Lean Methods Group’s Lean Agile Scrum Master Certification offers a unique combination of methodologies, tools and practical application.
-Explore these resources to learn more about the Lean Agile Scrum Master certification and what you can expect from the program.
+If your organization wants to improve its product and project development, the Lean Methods Group’s Certified Lean Agile Certification for Project Management offers a unique combination of methodologies, tools, and practical application.
+Explore these resources to learn more about this certification and what you can expect from the program.

 |Knowledge, Skills and Salary of Scrum Masters|